Flowintent / proof

 Use the QFlow Studio canvas to understand visual workflow blocks, connections, workflow switching, and responsive behavior.

 The Studio canvas is where a workflow becomes visible.
-It shows the current record, visual blocks, editing controls, and the path into code, analysis, routing, and run actions.
+It shows the current record, visual blocks, and editing controls, with a top bar that holds the Code and Analyze tabs alongside the provider selector and Run action — routing is a control, not a separate tab.

 Keep the canvas simple when teaching a team.
 Name the workflow clearly, keep block labels readable, and move into the inspector when a property needs precision.